BradleyCulley/bradleyculley.github.io/_posts/2025-07-13-sunstream.md

 <p>
     In June 2011, I graduated.
-    That summer, my mind was decompressing from that final year of college.
+    That summer, my mind was decompressing.
 </p>

 <p>